echopen/PRJ-echo_bench/acoustics/readme.md

 -   In composite:

-    -   unknown
+    -   No data found.
+As default value we take compression velocity / sqrt(2)

--   I water and air: no shear wave propagation
+-   In water and air: no shear wave propagation

 Acoustic impedence (in Ns/m³):